alan-turing-institute/data-safe-haven/.github/ISSUE_TEMPLATE/user_functionality_bug_report.md

 <!--
-What happens now and (if relevant) an explanation of why this is incorrect -->
+What happens now and (if relevant) an explanation of why this is incorrect

+Optionally include specific tasks (if any) in the order in which they need to be done.
+- [ ] Task 1
+- [ ] Task 2
+- [ ] Task 3

+Include a clear and concise description of what the behaviour should be when this issue is closed if this is not obvious.
+-->

 ## :steam_locomotive: Workarounds or solutions